jeffpatton1971/armtemplates/welcome.md

 # TODO
+- 11/23 : Create a more fully formed VMSS template
 - 11/21 : Scrub templates of default values
 - 11/21 : All parameters should be present in parameter files
 - 11/19 : ~~Change nsg template to match schema~~